nazaroladepo/CSCE-448-Final/README.md

 # CSCE 438 Final Project: Single-View Modeling

+## Usage

+To start the application, a user must provide a path to an image file as the first argument on the command line.
+For example:

+    ./build/single_view_modeling ~/Downloads/reveille.jpg

+Next, the application starts on the mesh screen where the user selects four corners of the "rear wall" and the vanishing point.
+Use the mesh lines eminating from the selected vanishing point to help guide the points so that the mesh aligns with lines in the image parallel to the camera.

+When you are done setting the points, hit the enter key on your keyboard.
+This brings you into theater mode.
+Use your mouse to look around, and WASD to move the camera.
+Look at all the new perspectives that can be made from a flat 2D image!
+When you are done, press the escape key on the kayboard.

 ## Dependencies

 The only dependencies needed to compile and run this project is OpenGL 3.3, which should come